osesantos/jarbas/README.md

 # jarbas
 A personal organizer made to run in with Docker

+## How to start
-To Start with docker run:
+to Start with docker run:
 > $ ./run.sh